COVID-19 knocks out Virginia-Virginia Tech football opener - WHIZ News

 Since the Hokies’ original opener was postponed on Aug.
 26 because of outbreaks upending the Wolfpack’s preparation, there have been more than a dozen FBS games postponed because of issues with COVID-19.
 Three Big 12 teams scheduled to open this weekend, including No. 15 Oklahoma State, had their games postponed.

+On Saturday, Auburn coach Gus Malzahn said he had unidentified five starters out of practice this week because of COVID-19-related issues.
+A total of 10 players are sidelined from practice.
+No. 11 Auburn opens Sept.
+26 against Kentucky.

-More schedule alterations are expected.
-On Friday, Memphis announced it had multiple positive tests within the football program and a “significant number of individuals” who had to be quarantined because of contact tracing.
-As of now, the Tigers’ game against Houston on Friday is on.
+A day earlier, Memphis announced it had multiple positive tests within the football program and a “significant number of individuals” who had to be quarantined because of contact tracing.
+The Tigers’ game against Houston on Friday was eventually postponed.

 The Centers for Disease Control and Prevention says any person who spends at least 15 minutes within 6 feet of a person who is infected with COVID-19 is deemed a high-risk contact and requires a 14-day quarantine.
 High-risk contacts can also involve touching or being sneezed on or coughed upon by an infected person.